Michaelangel007/you_have_to_win_the_game_world_map/README.md

 * ![World Map](pics/WorldMap2D.png)

-What makes reverse engineering so challenging but also interesting is that we are pattern matching.
+What makes reverse engineering so challenging, but also interesting, is that we are pattern matching.
 Part of the normal process of reverse engineering is finding out that your assumptions of how the data is laid out is incorrect.
-We'll work though the steps of how we identity and fix those assumptions.
-While reverse engineering can be a lot of trial-and-error we can be successful through persistance and lateral thinking.
+We'll work through the steps of how we identify and fix those assumptions.
+While reverse engineering can be a lot of trial-and-error we can be successful through persistence and lateral thinking.

 1\.
 Raw Assets

  The first step is getting images.
 We could manually save the image of every room but that is a lot of work for something that can be automated.

- Fortunately the game includes a built in console that can be activated with `~` (tilde).
+ Fortunately the game includes a built-in in-game console that can be activated with `~` (tilde).
 The command to dump all the game files is: `dumpallcontent`

  * ![dumpallcontent](pics/dumpallcontent_done.png)